 - Videoconferencing: Conferencing technologies allow you to conduct meetings and classes with a variety of collaboration tools.
-Platforms supported by SoC IT and Northwestern IT can provide sychronous video, audio, and desktop sharing for multiple participants.
+Platforms supported by SoC IT and Northwestern IT can provide synchronous video, audio, and desktop sharing for multiple participants.

 SoC IT provides user support and facility maintenance for all classrooms operated by the School of Communication.
-Support can be requested via our helpdesk, or in emergency situations, by calling 7-8878.
+Support can be requested via ITSM, or in emergency situations, by calling 7-8878.
 The classroom support line is staffed 8:30AM – 5:00PM Monday through Friday during academic quarters and is based out of Frances Searle 1-168.